-The organization of the Douglas County Republican Party is constituted through its Central Committee and Governing Board.
+The organization of the Douglas County Republican Party located in Washington State is constituted through its Central Committee and Governing Board.

 The Douglas County Republican Central Committee (DCRCC) is comprised of elected and appointed Precinct Committee Officers (PCO's) and appointed Precinct Chairmen (PC's).
 A precinct is one of 47 geographical sub-divisions of Douglas County.
 A three-digit number is assigned to each precinct.
 The first digit of the number corresponds to the Commissioner District (1, 2, or 3) in which the precinct resides.
 The DCRCC is the only county-level, Republican political organization authorized by the Washington state constitution (Article II, Section 15) and Washington state law (RCW 29A.80.030).

 The Governing Board is an expanded organization of the Central Committee, which contains additional voting members.
 It consists of:

 - PCO and PC members of the Central Committee not otherwise members of the Governing Board.

 - The Executive Committee, consisting of the officers elected by the Central Committee at the biennial organizational meeting:

 - Finance Committee Chairman (appointed by the County Chairman)

 - Commissioner District Representatives – One representative elected for each of the three County Commissioner Districts.

 - Standing committee chairs appointed by the County Chairman.